goschtl/zope/z3c.recipe.dev/trunk/src/z3c/recipe/dev/README.txt

 This Zope 3 recipes allows you to define Zope applications.

 The 'app' recipe can be used to define a Zope application.
 It is designed to work with with Zope solely from eggs.
 The app recipe causes a part to be created.
-The part will contain the application's zope.conf, site.zcml, principals.zcml and securitypolicy.zcml.
+The part will contain the application's `zope.conf`, `site.zcml`, `principals.zcml` and `securitypolicy.zcml`.
 This configuration files will get recreated during each update.
-Another folder called logs will get created and contains the access.log and z3c.log files.
+Another folder called logs will get created and contains the `access.log` and `z3c.log` files.
 This log files doesn't get recreated.
 The start script itself is located in the bin folder and uses the configuration files from the relevant parts folder.

 Options